 SSI was introduced and more fully described in a paper presented at the 2016 Society of Motion Picture and Television Engineers (SMPTE) Technical Conference.10 (Note: In that presentation, the only reference illuminants postulated were ISO daylight and studio tungsten.
-During the review phase after the presentation, the Project Committee decided to add the ability to use other reference sources such as blackbody illuminants of arbitrary color temperature and CIE standard illuminants.)
+SSI was later revised to add the ability to use other reference sources such as blackbody illuminants of arbitrary color temperature and CIE standard illuminants.)